 WINGED BOOTS WISDOM

-Known as ‘The Land Of Fire and Ice,’ Iceland is a luxury travel destination for all holiday makers with a thirst for adventure.
-Trade picture-perfect beaches and year-round sunshine for towering glaciers, beautiful national parks and, of course, the Northern Lights and you won’t be disappointed.
+Known as ‘The Land Of Fire and Ice,’ Iceland is a destination for holiday makers with a thirst for adventure.
+Trade picture-perfect beaches and year-round sunshine for towering glaciers, beautiful national parks and the elusive Northern Lights.

-Iceland’s long list of nature reserves is sure to excite any explorer.
-Lush and green in the summer with blankets of snow arriving during the colder months, you can spend your days chasing arctic foxes at Hornstrandir Nature Reserve or head to the west and walk on the black sands of Djúpalpón Beach at Snæfellsjökull National Park… the choice is yours.
+Iceland’s long list of nature reserves will excite any explorer.
+Lush and green in the summer with blankets of snow arriving during the colder months, you can spend your days chasing arctic foxes at Hornstrandir Nature Reserve or head to the west and walk on the black sands of Djúpalpón Beach at Snæfellsjökull National Park.

-Locals are known for their warm and welcoming nature, and with 60 percent of the population living in the capital of Reykjavík, you’re bound to make a new friend or two if you’re here for a European city break.
-Culture is in abundance with various museums and landmarks dotted around the streets.
-This culture spills out to the rest of the country which in turn makes the destination a melting pot of unforgettable experiences.
-From live music playing in the cities and towns, to homemade souvenirs and a cuisine that can easily see you tucking into grilled puffin and whale steak, you’ve never been anywhere quite like this exquisite Nordic country.
-Luxury hotels act as wonderful bases to explore with gourmet restaurants found in many along with elegant rooms and suites.
+Locals are known for their warm and welcoming nature, and with 60 percent of the population living in the capital of Reykjavík.
+Culture is in abundance here with various museums, landmarks and live music on offer.
+Indulge in world-class cuisine that can easily see you tucking into grilled puffin and whale steak, you’ve never been anywhere quite like this exquisite Nordic country.

 Venture further afield and hotels become hubs of wellness.
 Think geothermic hot springs, morning yoga, traditional saunas and a wealth of treatments available to book.
 No doubt a soothing massage or relaxing facial will be much needed after a day or two exploring the national parks or discovering the icy temperatures.
 Quiet and secluded, if you’ve come on holiday to escape with loved ones or take some time out for yourself, you have many options to choose from when it comes to Iceland.